The Classification of Cultures

 We can view cultures through the prism of their attitude towards their constituents: the individuals they are comprised of.
 More so, we can classify them in accordance with their approach towards "humanness", the experience of being human.

 Some cultures are evidently anthropocentric – others are anthropo-transcendental.
-These two lingual coins need elaboration to be fully comprehended.

 Granted: cultures resemble living organisms.
-They evolve, they develop, they procreate.
+They evolve, they develop, and they procreate.
 None of them was "created" the way it is today.
-Cultures go through Differential Phases – wherein they re-define and re-invent themselves using varied parameters.
-Once these phases are over – the results are enshrined during the Inertial Phases.
+Cultures go through Differential Phases wherein they re-define and re-invent themselves using varied parameters.
+Once these phases are over the results are enshrined during the Inertial Phases.
 The Differential Phases are period of social dislocation and upheaval, of critical, even revolutionary thinking, of new technologies, new methods of achieving set social goals, identity crises, imitation and differentiation.
+They are followed by phases of a diametrically opposed character: preservation, even stagnation, ritualism, repetition, rigidity, emphasis on structure rather than content.

 Anthropocentric cultures have differential phases which are longer than the inertial ones.
+Anthropotranscendental ones tend to display a reverse pattern.

-This still does not solve two basic enigmas:
+This still leaves two basic enigmas:

 What causes the transition between differential and inertial phases?